Will-Griffiths-Ireland/Mars-Colony-One/README.md

 * on smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience ​
 #### *features

-​
+**Mission Page Content**

+Images and text slide in from the side mission image is a artistic impression of the colonist on mars and the use of circle shape and transparentcy links the picture to the clasic image of mars

+The image of the founder and his companies logo bring punch and credibility to the mission as they are well known ​
 * This is where you will place all of your features think about each section of the page include a screenshot and a few bullet points on how it's presented and why
 ​